alndvz/gh-assignment/readme.md

 providing for inconsistent state, but slows down the API.
 Failed match operations will still need to be catered for.

-Lastly, my id generator code leaves a lot to be desired.
+My id generator code leaves a lot to be desired.
 I think an application crash could cause duplicated ids to be generated.
 The most recent IDs are persisted in memory during application operation, memory usage will steadily increase as more keys are added.
+Lastly I think I could have implemented it in simpler way, using refs, however I reached for core.async because I am more familiar with it and wanted to wrap up the test.

 ## Omissions
 * I have not tested what will happen if the application crashes while XTDB is